SEARCH OUR AMAZING LIBRARY

 Blog

 Many people with Parkinson’s complain of shoulder pain in addition to their stooped posture.
-It may seem like these are two different problems, but your shoulder pain may be just a symptom of dysfunction of the upper back and shoulder blade relationship.
-If this dysfunction is ignored for too long, it can result in a rotator cuff tear.
+It may seem like these are two different problems, but usually it is a cause-and-effect scenario.

 Your shoulder blades should “glide and float” on your rib cage.
 If you have a stooped posture, your shoulder blades can’t sit or glide normally on the ribs.
 Your chest muscles become tight and pull the shoulders and arm forward, creating shoulder pain and complications with the rotator cuff muscles.